 Benefits: Hips and Hamstrings

 • Seated Twist- Cross right foot over left leg.
 Your spine stays long.
 The bent left leg crosses over the right extended leg.
 Your left hand is on the ground supporting you and your right arm wraps around the left leg.
 Look over to the right.
 SWITCH.

 • Thread the Needle-Lie on your back, bring left ankle over right knee, clasp hands around right thigh.
 Gently pull right knee towards chest.
 SWITCH.

 Benefits: Hips, IT Band

-• Knees to Chest- On your back bring knees to your chest, rock back and forth, Ironing out your tension along your spine.
+• Knees to Chest- On your back, bring knees to your chest, rock back and forth.
+Iron out your tension along your spine.

 Benefits: Lower back, in-between your shoulders

-Doing exercises that use the whole body, and that work diagonally to mimic the movements on the bike.
-Here are a few simple, functional and yet effective exercises.
+Doing exercises that use the whole body and work diagonally to mimic the movements on the bike will also help improve your performance on a bike.
+Here are a few simple, functional, and effective exercises.